hboyd2003/NanaZipAlternativeContextMenu/README.md

 **I have moved on from [ShellAnything](https://github.com/end2endzone/ShellAnything) and now use [Nilesoft Shell](https://github.com/moudey/Shell).
 This implementation has some issues with it and overall doesn't work very well.
-I will upload a newer version later**
+I would not recommend using it**

 # Orginal README Below